Details:

 Description:

-Over the past two decades, TSW has worked on numerous design projects at the university, including the Oval, Nursing Building Plaza, Campus Entry Sign, Convocation/Education Circulation System, Student Union Plaza, and President’s Garden.
-One of the most notable projects that TSW has worked on at Kennesaw State University is the Prillaman Hall, also known as the Health Sciences Building.
+Over the past two decades, TSW has contributed to numerous projects at Kennesaw State, including the Oval, Nursing Building Plaza, Campus Entry Sign, Convocation/Education Circulation System, Student Union Plaza, and President’s Garden.
+A standout among these efforts is the Health Sciences Building, also known as Prillaman Hall.